thoughtbot/bitters/README.md

 bitters install
 ```

-The generated folder will contain all Bitters files.
+A `base` directory will be generated which contains all of the Bitters files.

 Import Bitters after Bourbon in your `application.css.scss` or main manifest file.
 All additional stylesheets should be imported below Bitters.

-When using Neat, have the following line in "_base.scss" uncommented:
+When using Neat, have the following line in `_base.scss` uncommented:

 ```scss
 @import 'grid-settings';